If you are a landlord, or you’re thinking about property investment, then you may be wondering what tenant referencing is.

 Essentially, it is imperative that all landlords, as well as letting agents, carryout tenant referencing and at least contact the previous landlord for a reference and undertake a credit check to ensure they will be paid rent on time.

-It’s really not worth the hassle of not carrying out these checks and finding that the ‘lovely’ and ‘honest’ tenant you thought you had signed up is nothing like and is someone who doesn’t pay rent, trashes your rental property and annoys the neighbours.
+It’s really not worth the hassle of not carrying out these checks and finding that the ‘lovely’ and ‘honest’ person you thought you had signed up is nothing like and is someone who doesn’t pay rent, trashes your rental property and annoys the neighbours.

-Tenant referencing really is one of those things in life where a landlord would better be safe than sorry because hindsight won’t repair a damaged home or pay lost rent – but it will help reduce the risk of having to endure having a poorly behaved tenant in your property.
+Tenant referencing really is one of those things in life where a landlord would better be safe than sorry because hindsight won’t repair a damaged home or pay lost rent – but it will help reduce the risk of having to endure having a poorly behaved person in your property.